krishansubudhi/krishansubudhi.github.io/_posts/2020-01-06-insertion-transformer.md

 1. Left to right

-	Only one output is produced at a time and
+	Only one output is produced at a time .
+It imitates traditional left to right auto regressive models.
-	Normal auto regressive scenarios are unidirectional.
-Hence gradients are used.

-	E1 does not intract with E2, D1

-	E1 E2      D1

-	In this case the interaction is bidirectional.
-After producing D1, E1 and E2 need to interact with D1.

-	Hence the gradients can not be shared making the training slower than models like GPT.
+	To do so, given a training example (x, y), we randomly sample a length k ∼ Uniform([0, |y|]) and take the current hypothesis to be the left prefix yˆ = (y1, . . . , yk).
+We then aim to maximize the probability of the next content in the sequence c = yk in the rightmost slot location l = k, using the negative log-likelihood of this action as our loss to be minimized:

+	loss(x, yˆ) = − log p(yk+1, k | x, yˆ)

 2. Balanced Binary Tree